NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRF (cross-site request forgery).md

 - sometimes front-end and back-end live in different domains (e.g., `example.com` is a SPA application written in Vue.js ask requests to a PHP back-end which is a completely different application hosted somewhere else)
 - some web applications leverage on public APIs
 - third-party services (Stripe, for payments, [[OAuth]] or [[OpenID]] for authentication) are used
+- mashup websites (that uses embedded maps or contents)

 ---